-Side windows shall employ a "Rapid-Replacement Glazing System" that (i) permits the replacement of window glazing in three (3) minutes or less without disturbing adjacent windows.
+- (i) full slider - (ii) egress - (g) Quick Change Operator's Side Window: - (i) Glazing in the window assembly shall be replaced without removing the window from its installed position on the bus or manipulation of the rubber molding surrounding the glazing.
+The glazing shall be held in place mechanically by a formed metal extruded ring constructed to last the life of the vehicle. - E2.190 Referencing APTA Guideline TS 53.1 Side Windows Configuration: - (a) Side windows shall not be bonded in place, but shall be easily replaceable without disturbing adjacent windows and shall be mounted so that flexing or vibration from engine operation or normal road excitation is not apparent.
+All aluminum and steel material will be treated to prevent corrosion. - (b) Design: - (i) Side windows shall employ a "Rapid-Replacement Glazing System" that permits the replacement of window glazing in three (3) minutes or less without disturbing adjacent windows.
 All side windows shall be fixed in position using an internal clamp-ring, except as necessary to meet the emergency escape requirements.
 All side windows except windows in passenger doors and those smaller than 500 square inches, shall be tip-in sash transom type, flat-glazed with the sash glazing comprising between 25% and 35% of the total window area.
 The destination sign window shall be a clear fixed over glazed fixed design.
 The transom window panels shall open inward and shall be equipped with latches and gas cylinders to ensure smooth long-term operation with replaceable mounting blocks that secure the window in a fully open and fully closed position.
 The tip-in section shall employ a positive engagement mechanism that holds the sash in place when closed and minimizes sash rattle and air and water leakage.
 The bottom glazing section shall not open except as required for emergency egress.
-Side windows shall be mounted in the bus structure so that flexing or vibration from engine operation or normal road excitation is minimized.

-(ii) Emergency escape windows shall be full egress design and open for emergency escape by means of a durable, heavy-duty cast aluminum handle assembly located on one side of the window and below the window centerline, a metal plate with operating instructions clearly marked and imprinted is to be securely installed adjacent to or on each emergency egress window assembly.
+Side windows shall be mounted in the bus structure so that flexing or vibration from engine operation or normal road excitation is minimized. - (ii) Emergency escape windows shall be full egress design and open for emergency escape by means of a durable, heavy-duty cast aluminum handle assembly located on one side of the window and below the window centerline, a metal plate with operating instructions clearly marked and imprinted is to be securely installed adjacent to or on each emergency egress window assembly.
 The window construction shall be designed using a "Water Management" system that incorporates a visible indirect water drainage system to the exterior of the window and will prevent the entrance or backup of water into the bus interior or sidewall.
 Drains of sufficient size shall be used at the bottom of each sash that allows drainage of interior condensation to the exterior of the bus.
-The window manufacturer shall perform a water test that assures the "Water Management System" is functioning properly and is equal to or greater than the following parameters: 12 gallons of water/minute @ 40 psi with multiple strategically placed nozzles for duration of 10 minutes.

-E2.177 Referencing APTA Guideline TS 53.2 Emergency Exit (Egress) Configuration:

-- (a) Minimum Egress: - (i) All side windows shall be fixed in position, except as necessary to meet the emergency escape requirements. - (b) Standard Passenger Side Window Configurations: - (i) Traditional frame: - (ii) 3/4 fixed with inward-opening transom panels; and - (iii) Quick Change Passenger Side Windows. - (c) Glazing in the window assembly shall be replaced without removing the window from its installed position on the bus or manipulation of the rubber molding surrounding the glazing.
-The glazing shall be held in place mechanically by a formed metal extruded ring constructed to last the life of the vehicle.
+The window manufacturer shall perform a water test that assures the "Water Management System" is functioning properly and is equal to or greater than the following parameters: 12 gallons of water/minute @ 40 psi with multiple strategically placed nozzles for duration of 10 minutes. - E2.191 Referencing APTA Guideline TS 53.2 Emergency Exit (Egress) Configuration: - (a) Minimum Egress: - (i) All side windows shall be fixed in position, except as necessary to meet the emergency escape requirements. - (b) Standard Passenger Side Window Configurations: - (i) Traditional frame; - (ii) 3/4 fixed with inward-opening transom panels; and